 - 1. The student must be accepted for admission to the University in order to receive an official offer of financial aid.
 If applying after October 1 of the high school senior year, an applicant should apply for financial aid and for admission concurrently. - 2.
 An applicant for aid must submit the Free Application for Federal Student Aid (FAFSA) and list Wheeling University's Federal school code: 003831.
 Most states use the FAFSA for their grant programs; check with your state grant agency for details.
-Once the FAFSA has been filed and processed, the Department of Education (DOE) will send the student and the University an electronic student aid report (SAR) provided the student listed the correct Federal school code.
+Once the FAFSA has been filed and processed, the Department of Education (DOE) will send the student and the University an electronic student aid report (SAR) provided the student listed the correct Federal school code and correct SSN on admission application.
 Corrections to the FAFSA can be made electronically through the FAFSA website and submitted for DOE processing. - 3.
-WU may require verification of information and may request a copy of an applicant's IRS Federal Tax Return Transcript, the applicant parent's/spouse's IRS Federal Tax Return Transcript and the WU Verification Worksheet.
+WU may be required to verify information submitted on the FAFSA at the request from the Department of Education.
+If additional information is requested the student will receive a letter, then subsequent emails requesting the documentation.